Last Updated on

 To save on costs, many brides have their trial hair and makeup session on the day of their engagement or prenup shoot.
 You may want to consider that, too.

-3. Have prenup shoot.
+3. Have a prenup shoot.

 Your prenup shoot must be done a couple of months before your wedding day to give your photographers and videographers ample time to process your photos and videos.
-You’ll also use these materials for your invitations, wedding website, Facebook Events page, and displays during the reception.
+You’ll also use these materials for your invitations, wedding website, a Facebook Events page, and displays during the reception.

 4. Buy wedding shoes and accessories.